alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 over 27 TB per day of _incoming_ traffic, or more than 0.8 petabytes per month.
-At $0.018 per GB the total cost is about $15K, a substantial portion of our AWS costs.
+At $0.018 per GB the total cost is about $15K, which can be a substantial portion of our AWS costs.
 Going from free to $15K just in ELB-related traffic costs is not nice.

 The solution was obvious: